 Collecting Like Terms

-Practise your algebraic simplification skills with this self marking exercise.
+Practise your algebraic simplification skills with this self-marking exercise.

-This is level 1; Linear expressions.
+This is level 1; Basic linear expressions.

 Simplify each of the following by collecting together like terms.